 4. Don’t assume.
 Get confirmation

-The CAA do not automatically confirm when you have satisfied all of their renewal conditions but if you ask politely, your case officer will be able to update you.
+The CAA does not automatically confirm when you have satisfied all of their renewal conditions but if you ask politely, your case officer will be able to update you.
 You should also keep an eye on the status of your application on the portal and look for those magic words “Application Granted”.

 This is particularly sensible if you are relying on third parties such as your insurers to provide bonds or your accountant to provide independent confirmations.
 If there is any delay in seeing this status change you should follow up with those third parties.
 Providing all documents remains your responsibility and many ATOL holders have come unstuck because they assumed documents that were sent would arrive on time.
 Remember the old saying about “mother assumption” and her children.